-7. Sri Mulashankar, later famous as Swami Dayanand Saraswati was born on 12th, February 1824 in a town called Tankara in

-Kathiawar region of Gujurat.
+Sri Mulashankar, later famous as Swami Dayanand Saraswati was born on 12th, February 1824 in a town called Tankara in Kathiawar region of Gujurat.
 Swami ji established Arya Samaj and based his thought entirely on Vedic principles for reforming the Hindu society.
 Dayanand Saraswati's clarion call was to "go back to the Vedas", as repository of true knowledge and fountain of true knowledge of glorious heritage of Bharat from time immemorial.
 One of Swami Dayanand's major arguments for going back to the Vedas was that, in his own words "the four Vedas, the repositories of knowledge and religious truth, are the Word of God.
 They are absolutely free of error, and the Supreme and independent authority/ Svayam Pramana" (translated into English).
 To spread awareness of his movement and to revitalize Vedic knowledge, Swami Dayanand authored many knowledge books.
 Important of them are: Satyartha Prakash (The light of Truth), The Rig-Vedaadi-Bhashya- Bhoomika, and Samskara Vidhi.
 Throughout his life, Swami ji's main message was "Back to the Vedas".
-By this, Swami Dayanand ji meant to practice the Vedic way of life and thought by that Hindus should stop practicing beliefs such as caste, polytheism, pantheism, untouchability, child marriages, and many other then prevalent unhealthy practices.
+By this, Swami Dayanand ji meant to practice the Vedic way of life and thought by that Hindus should stop practicing beliefs such as caste, polytheism, pantheism, untouchability, child marriages, and many other than prevalent unhealthy practices.
 Swami Dayanand Saraswati brought about a complete overhaul of the education system of India by introducing Anglo-Vedic schools to offer students an updated curriculum -- imparting both the content-knowledge of the Vedas and contemporary modern education.
-He emphasized on the recitation of Vedas and performance of Havan through Veda Mantras in daily life"
+He emphasized on the recitation of Vedas and performance of Haven through Veda Mantras in daily life"

-Maharshi Mahesh Yogi; Veda is the structure and function of pure knowledge of the Mantras.
-Because Mantras and Brāhmanas both together constitute the Veda, the word 'Vedic' is meaningful for both aspects of Veda - Mantra and Brāhmana.
+Maharshi Mahesh Yogi; Veda is the structure and function of pure knowledge

+Mantras are the structures of pure knowledge, the sounds of the Veda.
+Brāhmanas are the internal dynamics of the structure of pure knowledge, the organizing power of the Mantras, the intelligence that structures the Mantras the structuring dynamics of the Mantras.
+Because Mantras and Brāhmanas both together constitute the Veda, the word 'Vedic' is meaningful for both aspects of Veda -Mantra and Brāhmana.
 It encompasses the whole range of science and technology; it is theory and practice at the same time; it is the structure of total knowledge - Samhitā of Rishi, Devatā, Chhandas - the togetherness of the observer, process of observation, and object of observation.
-Therefore, 'Vedic' includes the whole path of knowledge from the knower to the known - the whole field of subjectivity, objectivity, and their relationship; the whole field of life, un-manifest and manifest; the whole field of 'Being' and 'Becoming'; the whole range of knowledge from its source to its goal - the eternal source, course, and goal of all knowledge.
+Therefore, 'Vedic' includes the whole path of knowledge from the knower to the known - the whole field of subjectivity, objectivity, and their relationship; the whole field of life, un-manifest manifest; the whole field of 'Being' and 'Becoming'; the whole range of knowledge from its source to its goal - the eternal source, course, and goal of all knowledge.